The cuisine of Veracruz: a tasty blend of cultures

 Coconut shrimp, chilatoles, chicatanas, pulacles, cream enchiladas, molotes, volovanes… each region of Veracruz has so much to offer on the gastronomic table, that it would be a tremendous injustice to make a list of only seven dishes.

-However, if you are going to travel to Veracruz and need an introduction to the typical cuisine of the state, then you will find seven exquisite dishes that are essential in your tour.
+However, if you are going to travel to Veracruz and need an introduction to the typical cuisine of the state, then you will find seven exquisite dishes that are essential for your tour.
 You cannot return home without having tried at least one.

 Huachinango a la Veracruzana